-Claremont Community Foundation grants are primarily awarded to support programs and projects in two fields of interest, Community Impact and Arts.
-Each area of interest has its own fund for awarding grants.
+Claremont Community Foundation grants are primarily awarded to support programs and projects in two fields of interest—Community Impact and Arts.

-The Community Impact Fund responds to broad areas of need, including health, economic improvement, family and individual services, cultural and educational activities, and historical initiatives.
+The Community Impact area responds to broad areas of need, including health, economic improvement, family and individual services, cultural and educational activities, and historical initiatives.

-The Arts Fund supports projects intended to enhance the visual environment of the community and projects that increase participation in drama, dance, or musical performances.
+The Arts area supports projects intended to enhance the visual environment of the community and projects that increase participation in drama, dance, or musical performances.